MongoHQ/seed/README.md

 How to run it
 =============
-Seed has a bunch of command line options, but in general you can run seed something like this:
+Seed has a bunch of command line options, but you can run seed in a shell script like this:

     #!/bin/sh
     #